 How many teeth should I expect to lose as I get older?

 If you follow some relatively simple guidelines, you should expect to not lose any.
 It used to be that people would expect to lose teeth, but with constantly improving dental care techniques, that's really no longer true.
-Here are some fundamental tips to keep in mind:

 Stay away from sugar.
 The average American consumes almost 100 pounds of sugar a year.
 Plaque, the clear, sticky substance that accumulates on your teeth every day and can cause cavities and gum disease, loves sugar.